Mona von Bismarck: Marriages

 When they returned from their honeymoon, Williams bought the Georgian mansion at the corner of 94th Street and Fifth Avenue designed by Delano and Aldrich in 1915 for Willard Straight.
 She had it decorated by Syrie Maugham.
 They also kept an estate named Oak Point on Bayville Avenue in Bayville, Long Island, for which Delano and Aldrich also did alterations.
 They kept a home on North Ocean Avenue in Palm Beach, Florida, and the villa Il Fortino overlooking Capri's Marina Grande, on land which belonged first to Caesar Augustus, and later to the Emperor Tiberius.

 In 1933, she was named "The Best Dressed Woman in the World" by Chanel, Molyneux, Vionnet, Lelong, and Lanvin, becoming the first American to be so honored.
 The Duchess of Windsor (1934) and Elsie de Wolfe (1935) also earned that title.
 She was named to the International Best Dressed List Hall of Fame in 1958.

 In Ridin' High (1936), Cole Porter had Ethel Merman sing: "What do I care if Mrs. Harrison Williams is the best dressed woman in town?"
 In 1943, her portrait was painted by Salvador Dalí.

-Williams died in 1953, and in January 1955, she married her "secretary" Count Albrecht Edzard Heinrich Karl von Bismarck-Schönhausen (1903–1970), an "interior decorator" of an aristocratic sort and the son of Herbert, Prince of Bismarck and grandson of German Chancellor Otto von Bismarck, civilly in New Jersey, and in February 1956, religiously in Rome.
+Williams died in 1953, and in January 1955, she married her "secretary" Count Albrecht Edzard Heinrich Karl von Bismarck-Schönhausen (1903–1970), an aristocratic "interior decorator", the son of Herbert, Prince of Bismarck and grandson of German Chancellor Otto von Bismarck, civilly in New Jersey, and in February 1956, religiously in Rome.
 They lived mostly in Paris at an apartment in the famed Hôtel Lambert, later at her townhouse at 34 avenue de New York, and at Capri.

 In 1970, she was widowed again, and in 1971, she married Bismarck's physician "Count" Umberto de Martini, a nobleman (after she acquired a title for him from King Umberto II of Italy), who was 14 years younger than she.
 Only after his death in a sports car accident in 1979 (later referenced by socialites as "Martini on the rocks") did she realize that Martini, like Bismarck, had married her for her money (exactly the same way she had married Schlesinger, Bush, and Williams, so many years before).
 Martini turned out to be already married and had been secretly bilking her of funds for his children.